AARNet/Globus-Community/code/examples/globus_https_download_process_upload/README.md

 ```bash
 python -m globus_https_download_process_upload
 ```
-If your permissions and file paths are correct, then you will see output something like this when you run the script:
+If your service user permissions and file paths are correct, then you will see output something like this when you run the script:
 ```
 > python -m globus_https_download_process_upload
 Remote file /Australian Academic and Research Network (AARNet)-56107c7a-679f-11ea-960d-0afc9e7dd773/Globus_Usage_Transfer_Detail.csv is 86.938 MB in size